FirestormViewer/phoenix-firestorm/doc/vulkan/native_viewer_roadmap.md

 cleanup phase.
 The existing reporting infrastructure is a foundation, not evidence that a new producer's failure paths are covered.

+User clarification (2026-09-13): log-only native reporting counts as reporting parity where the corresponding OpenGL path is log-only.
+User-visible messages, localization and presentation gates below apply where that source contract requires them; do not introduce a popup merely to satisfy this requirement.
+Browser error pages, texture fallback states and explicit notifications remain distinct observable contracts.
+This does not waive safe diagnostics or required recovery behavior.

 - Recover the source-defined failure contract under NV-00, including asynchronous callbacks, partial initialization, cancellation, timeouts and teardown.
 Identify which failures are recoverable, fatal or expected user cancellation.